rpopov/modelant/src/site/markdown/practices.md

       </execution>
     </executions>

-Maven will use the default phase from the class' annotation to bind the plugin in \[http://maven.apache.org/guides/mini/guide-configuring-plugins.html#Mapping_Complex_Objects Mapping Complex Objects in Maven\]
+Maven will use the default phase from the [class' annotation to bind the plugin](http://maven.apache.org/guides/mini/guide-configuring-plugins.html#Mapping_Complex_Objects Mapping Complex Objects in Maven).

 Java Libraries as Dependencies in Maven